 Those business which have employees fair somewhat better, you can get some cash back – or more correctly receive a credit against employee PAYG tax.
 If you have had the joy of mastering single touch payroll, you probably fall in this group.

 This is how it works.
-Businesses that report payroll quarterly on their BAS will receive a credit of 100% of the amount at W2 (PAYG withheld on employee’s salaries), on their March 2020 and June 2020 BAS.
+Businesses that report payroll quarterly on their BAS will receive a credit based on the amount shown at W2 (PAYG withheld on employee’s salaries), on their March 2020 and June 2020 BAS.
 The credit will be a minimum of $10k and a maximum of $50k in total.

 Those businesses that report wages monthly will receive 100% of the W2 amount for the months of Mar, April and May, and then 3 x 100% of the W2 amount for the month of June 2020.